lukekasper/Personal-Projects/System Design/Notes.md

   			- Registar sends a request to ICANN
 		  - Directs associated root server to add an entry based on Top Level Domain name (TLD)
 		  - Secondary servers cache this
+    	- DNS servers can be suseptible to DDoS attacks